-Long-term residential treatment is a level of care in addiction treatment that falls under inpatient services.
+Long-term inpatient, or residential treatment is a level of care in addiction treatment that falls under inpatient services.
 They often follow more intensive inpatient detoxification and preceded less intensive outpatient programs.
 Long-term residential treatment offers access to 24-hour care each day for between a few weeks to a few months, depending on your specific needs.
 However, long-term residential treatment takes time, and if it’s to be effective, it requires a lot of effort.

 Is this intensive, time-consuming level of care really worth it?